IPacketClassifier

 ContentBasedClassifier simple module

-This module connects one packet producer to multiple packet consumers.
-It can be pushed with packets from the connected packet producer.
-When this happens, the classifier pushes the packet to one of its connected packet consumers based on the configured packet filters.
+Connects one packet producer to multiple packet consumers.
+It can be populated with packets from the connected packet producer.
+When this occurs, the classifier pushes the packet to one of its connected packet consumers based on the configured packet filters.
 The first matching expression determines the index of the output gate.

 DualRateThreeColorClassifier simple module